RavenInd/ga-mono/README.md

 First of all make sure that mongodb daemon is active.

-Then run the following commands
+Then run the following commands one by one:

 ```bash
     yarn